Sonnet 285

 In quiet moments when it seems God sleeps

-I pray to him knowing he cannot hear
+I pray to Him half knowing He can’t hear

 Here echoes do return as joy or pain